-Each AutoStore system is comprised of five standardized modules, including grid, robot, bin, workstation and controller.
-Because of modular design, the system can meet current storage requirements while providing a scaleable solution for increasing storage needs in the future.
-The modular approach also allows AutoStore to be installed in irregular shaped facilities, as long as the floor is level.
+Each AutoStore system is comprised of five standardized modules, including grid, robot, bin, workstation, and controller.
+Because of modular design, the system can meet current storage requirements while providing a scalable solution for increasing storage needs in the future.
+The modular approach also allows AutoStore to be installed in irregularly shaped facilities, as long as the floor is level.

 “We have simplified the technology over time,” explained Magne Hatteland, sales engineer for the company.
 “There is only one moving part, and that is the robot.
 They perform all of the digging of bins, all of the transportation.
 We now have the sixth generation robot, and they are extremely reliable.”

 AutoStore’s grid-based structure optimizes available storage capacity by eliminating the need for travel lanes, empty shelves, and underutilized space.
 Fast robots driving on the top of the grid dig out goods stored in the stacks of bins below.
 Bins are put-away, re-ordered, accessed and delivered to the workstation required.
 Accessed bins are left on the top of the stack, so that higher velocity items are accessed more quickly, resulting in improved efficiency.
 Inventory access is guaranteed as each port and robot work independently and can be serviced without shutting down the entire system.

 Hatteland states that while a three-year ROI is typical, it really depends on the application.
 For one of their customers in Singapore, facing a capacity crunch and an inability to expand, ROI was achieved in five months.